Bsal13/Offensive-Security-Proving-Grounds-Boxes/Fail (Intermediate) Linux Box.md

 - Found I can upload files to user fox's home directory (found in the rsync share)
 - Created an authorized_keys file in fox's home directory so I could login via SSH session
 - Found user is part of the fail2ban group
+- Googled steps to escalate privileges with a user being part of the fail2ban group
-- Located a privilege escalation
+- Followed the privilege escalation steps and received root shell

 ## Improved skills
 - Locating Rsync shares